 Across the top of the page, you’ll see photos of the vehicle that have been uploaded by the owner.
 Below that, you’ll see additional information including a total price estimate, the car specs and features, the host’s rating and how many trips they’ve completed.

 There are a couple of things to look for on this page before you decide to book a car.
 First, check the included distance.
-For the vehicle pictured above, it was 1600 miles and $0.40/mi for additional miles driven.
+For the vehicle pictured above, it was 1200 miles and 22 cents per mile for additional miles driven.
 Next, check the parking details and the guidelines.
 This is where the host will describe where to find the car and any special requests.
 For the vehicle I looked into, the guidelines included no pets, no smoking and returning the car with a full tank of gas.

 Finally, be sure to read any available ratings and reviews from previous customers.